GunsyX/todo-react/readme.md

 Commands:
 - `npm install`: Install all dependencies
-- `npm start`: Start the dev server
+- `npm start`: Start the dev server and automated builds with Hot module replacement and react-refresh
-- `npm build:dev`: Make a dev build
+- `npm run build:dev`: Make a dev build
 - `npm run build:prod`: Make a production build
+- `npm run start:prod`: Start the production server (only after making a build)

 Run `npm run start` on the project root directory.
 Access the demo at `http://127.0.0.1:4000/` on your local host.